 In preparation of this post I read a few other articles on stray dogs in Athens (I particularly like this article) and I found out that -as always- things are not as rosy at they may have seemed.
-The articles state that in Greece it is (hopefully was) more common to dump pets on the streets once the owners get bored of them and neutering is often found unnatural.
+The article state that in Greece it is (hopefully was) more common to dump pets on the streets once the owners get bored of them and neutering is often found unnatural.
 Both of these problems contribute to the large number of stray dogs.
 The financial crisis also allegedly contributed to the increase.

 So, how to help?
 Suggestions range from feeding them, donate money and in this article it’s even suggested to help by actually adopting a dog.
 I also personally feel every dog deserves a home, even though some may argue that these dogs are better off being ‘free’.